4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Seullo translates to “towards Seoul” or “Seoul street” and is an elevated sky garden in the heart of the city.
 Get off at Seoul Central Station and take one of the elevators to the former highway overpass.

-Especially during spring or summer, a walk on the suspended overpass will both delight and impress you.
-From here, you can see the beautiful building that hosts the central train station, with its blue cupola, one of Seoul’s gates, but also the wide boulevard and the crazy traffic.
+Especially during spring or summer, a walk on the suspended overpass will delight and impress you.
+From here, you can see the beautiful building that hosts the central train station, with its blue cupola, one of Seoul’s gates, the wide boulevard, and the crazy traffic.

-Different types of flowers are cared for every day by workers and await you to discover them on your walk towards Namsan Mountain.
+Workers care for different types of flowers every day and await you to discover them on your walk towards Namsan Mountain.

-Read also the complete guide for how to get to Namsan Tower!
+Read the complete guide for how to get to Namsan Tower!

 Namsan Mountain and N Seoul Tower

-As you get close to the famous Namdaemun Market, on your right-hand side you will see one of the roads that lead to the park below N Seoul Tower.
+As you approach the famous Namdaemun Market, you will see one of the roads leading to the park below N Seoul Tower on your right.

-Namsan Mountain is the highest peak in the center of Seoul, home to many plants and birds, but also one of the favorite recreation spots for South Korean people.
+Namsan Mountain is the highest peak in the center of Seoul.
+It is home to many plants and birds and is also one of South Koreans’ favorite recreation spots.

-You can easily get to the top of the mountain by cable car or by bus (no. 02, 03, or 05), but hiking there is rewarding and an experience in itself.
-The hike is moderate and offers lots of viewpoints where you can stop along the way to catch your breath.
+You can get to the top of the mountain by cable car or bus (no. 02, 03, or 05), but hiking there is rewarding and an experience in itself.
+The hike is moderate and offers many viewpoints where you can stop to catch your breath.

 Hiking from either side of the mountain took us around one hour.